scratchyone/StatusTracker/Readme.md

 }
 ```

-To update a service, send a POST request to `/ping`
+To set a service to online, send a POST request to `/ping`

 ```json
 {